 1. At first, log in to your store's admin area and go to Apps Menu.
 Then, scroll down the page and click Manage private apps link.

 2. Click Create a New Private App button.

-Then, you need to grant the Private app with permissions to enable data interaction with your store.
+3. Now it's time to enter the Title of the app and provide the Emergency developer email (The email address used for developer communication regarding your app).
+When done, you need to grant the Private app with permissions to enable data interaction with your store.
 To do this, click on all drop-down menus and change permission status from “No access” to “Read and Write”.
-Now, Click "Review disabled Admin API Permissions".
+Now, click "Review disabled Admin API Permissions".

 Please note: you may grant permissions only to those entities that participate in migration.
-However, to ensure an accurate and seamless data transfer, we recommend to set "Read and Write" persmission status (or "Read Access" if "Read and Write" is unavailable) to all the entities available.
+However, to ensure an accurate and seamless data transfer, we recommend setting "Read and Write" permission status (or "Read Access" if "Read and Write" is unavailable) to all the entities available.

-4. Now, API Password will appear.
+4. When ready, API Password should appear.
 Click Show , copy the password and paste it into the appropriate field on Migration Wizard.

 While performing data import to Shopify, we strongly recommend selecting the additional option “Create the 301 redirects on your target store after migration” to ensure 301 redirects for the links to your old store.
 Due to Shopify’s specific system of categories and subcategories, it is impossible to transfer the URLs unchanged, and it is vital to arrange redirects for the links of your products and categories that will appear in search engines results.
 Keep reading to find out the details.